-In summary, the compensation paid to our executive officers in 2021 included the following components:
+In summary, the compensation paid to our executive officers in 2022 included the following components:

-COMPONENT PURPOSE OF COMPONENT Base Salary Provide our executive officers with a level of stability and certainty each year.
+COMPONENT PURPOSE OF COMPONENT

+Base Salary Provide our executive officers with a level of stability and certainty each year based on role, evolving responsibilities, experience, and competitive market positioning.
 Annual Cash Incentives Motivate and reward executive officers for short-term corporate performance and, other than our President and CEO, individual performance.
-Motivate and reward executive officers for long-term corporate performance.
-Long-term Equity Incentives Align the interests of management and shareholders, thereby enhancing shareholder value.
+Long-term Equity Incentives Motivate and reward executive officers for long-term corporate performance.
+Align the interests of management and shareholders, thereby enhancing shareholder value.
 Attract, motivate, and retain talented employees.
-Health, Welfare and Retirement Programs Provide market competitive benefits to protect employees' and their covered dependents' health and welfare.
+Health, Welfare, and Retirement Programs Provide market competitive benefits to protect employees' and their covered dependents' health and welfare.
 Provide a program to foster retirement savings.
 Severance and Change in Control Benefits Discourage turnover and mitigate the influence of a potential change in control on an executive officer's decision-making due to concerns regarding job security.

-The components of our compensation program and compensation decisions for 2021 for each named executive officer are described in more detail below:
+The components of our compensation program and compensation decisions for 2022 for each named executive officer are described in more detail below: